U.S. Route 281 in North Dakota: History

 The entire route of US 281 within the state was North Dakota Highway 4.
 In 1934, US 281 replaced Highway 4 south of Rock Lake.
-US 281 was extended north to the Canada border between 1939 and 1940, replacing the remainder of Highway 4.
+US 281 was extended north to the Canada–United States border between 1939 and 1940, replacing the remainder of Highway 4.

 Recently, US 281 was rebuilt near Minnewaukan, North Dakota to accommodate flooding close to the city.